 The Privacy Amendment (Notifiable Data Breaches) Act 2017 established the Notifiable Data Breaches (NDB) scheme that came into effect in Australia on February 22nd 2018.
 You need to be more prepared than ever before.

-This new layer of protection for personal data applies to government agencies, private sector organisations with annual turnovers over of AU$3M, and other organisations handling health information or involved in credit reporting.
+This new layer of protection for personal data applies to government agencies, private sector organisations with annual turnovers of over AU$3M, and other organisations handling health information or involved in credit reporting.
 According to the amendment, an eligible data breach now encompasses unauthorised access to or unauthorised disclosure of personal information, and that in the case of a breach, qualifying organisations will be required to notify the Australian Information Commissioner (OAIC) and the victims of the breach as they promptly investigate the matter within 30 days.

 Organisations need to prepare to reduce the risk of data breach, and to set up a data breach response plan that includes the required notifications.
 While we advise you seek your own legal advice to ensure compliance, we have prepared a 10-point checklist below to help you ready your team and organisation if you have not already done so.